gcattinp/agreements/NFTCommission.linked.md

 ## Compensation

 The Collector shall pay the Artist [%Price] for the NFT.
-Both parties agree to put the equivalent amount as collateral in NATION to formalize the Agreement.
+Both parties agree to put 1 NATION as collateral to formalize the Agreement.

 ## Feedback